htartisan/VidCapLib/README.md

 # VidCapLib

-VidCapLib is a branch of OpenPnP Capture.  (https://raw.githubusercontent.com/openpnp)
+VidCapLib is a branch of: OpenPnP Capture.  (https://raw.githubusercontent.com/openpnp)

 It is cross platform native video capture library for C/cpp with a focus on machine vision.
 Its goals are: